-There are two major categories of Spellfire strategy: play style and deck-building (deck theme).
-There is actually an interaction between these two strategies - that is, how you play cards during a game impacts the theme of your deck.
-A deck built around fire elements will have a strong focus on attacking your opponent's realms, as these are the realms where fire element cards excel.
+Strategy is an essential part of the Spellfire game.
+The most common strategies are play style and deck-building (deck theme).
+These strategies interact together, and the way cards are played during a match impacts the deck's theme.
+For example, you build a deck around fire elements.
+In this way, you will have a strong focus on attacking your opponent's realms because these are the realms where fire element cards excel.

-Using the cards in your hand to accomplish your goal is the basic tactic in Spellfire.
-IIf you are using a defensive card deck, this might mean that you're playing cards every turn that prevent your opponents from attacking during their turn - all based on the cards currently in your hand.
-Rather than plan your next turn based on what cards you expect to draw, you should use the cards you already have in your hand.
+One of the most basic but valuable tactics is to use the cards in your hand to accomplish your goal.
+If you are using a defensive card deck, this might mean that you're playing cards every turn.
+This will prevent your opponents from attacking during their turn.
+Don't plan your next turn based on what cards you expect to draw.
+Luck may not be on your side.
+You should always use the cards you already have in your hand.

-Chapter three explains individual card strategies.
-The purpose of this guide is to explain in-depth which kind of cards work best.
-The strategies and tactics for your deck are outlined here so that you can choose them.
+Another article explains individual card strategies.
+Here, it is explained which kind of cards work best with each strategy and tactic.
 You will learn how many cards of a particular type you need in your deck.
 Individual card strategies

-Decks can be themed in a variety of ways.
-There are six worlds in a prime edition that are currently available for use as inspiration for decks: Spellfire, Frozen Fire, Holy Deadlands, Wet Deserts, Blood Birth, and Flaming Waters.
-The worlds of old cards are different.
+Spellfire decks can be themed in a variety of ways.
+There are five worlds in a prime edition: Frozen Fire, Holy Deadlands, Wet Deserts, Blood Birth, and Flaming Waters.
 Choose a world from which to build your deck.
-Choosing a champion type (monsters, heroes, wizards, psionicists, regents, thieves, or clerics) and building a deck around that type would be another theme.
+Alternatively, you could choose a champion type (monster, hero, wizard, psionicist, regent, thieve, or cleric) and build a deck around it.
 Most Spellfire decks are based either on one or both of these themes.

 In addition to the primary theme, there are also secondary themes.
-Alchemists, runecasters, events, magical items, artifacts, and allies are among the possibilities.
-Whenever you use allies, try to concentrate on those that are numerically stronger, or have potent special powers.
-A deck can only contain a limited number of events, so these cards act more as supporting notes than as themes themselves.
+Alchemists, rune casters, events, magical items, artifacts, and allies are among the possibilities.
+If you choose allies, remember that only those numerically stronger, or who have potent special powers are useful.
+If you choose the event's theme, note that their number in a deck is limited.
+They are better as supporting cards, not themes.
 Artifacts tend to be tied to a world theme deck, while magical items usually fall under this category.

-There are many strategies that can be applied to each theme.
-You can use a theme in your card play based on your style of play and the cards in your collection.
-If you're not sure, look at the cards, play a few games, and look at the sample decks on the website or app.
-Consider your overall play strategy when considering the themes.
+You can use a theme in your card play based on your style and the cards in your collection.
+If you're unsure, look at the cards, play a few games, and look at the sample decks on the website or app.
+Always consider your overall play strategy when considering the themes.

-Spellfire players face a wide variety of choices when creating their decks.
+Spellfire players can create their decks in various ways.
+Yet, they are always some questions.
 What role should spells play in a combat deck?
 Could a spell deck make use of magic items?
 Should a cleric deck contain heroes?
 The list goes on.
-These decisions are primarily influenced by two things:
+Two things primarily influence these decisions:

 1) The deck's basic theme, and

-2) the way in which the card in question contributes to the theme.
+2) how the card in question contributes to the theme.

-You may wish to construct a hero combat deck using Sadiav, the Dwarven King (254/Prime).
-Does this card belong in the deck?
+Imagine that you wish to construct a hero combat deck.
+You want to use the Sadiav, the Dwarven King (254/Prime).
+Yet, the question remains, does this card belong in the deck?
 Would another card be more appropriate?
-It's totally up to you.
+The thing is, all is up to you.

-Count on the fact that there are more than 600 cards in Spellfire.
-It is true that some cards are more powerful or memorable than others, but there are always other cards in the game that have similar skills and better fit within the theme of the deck.
+There are more than 600 cards in Spellfire.
+Some cards are very powerful, and others not so much.
+There are always other cards in the game that have similar skills and better fit within the deck's theme.

 There is almost always a counter-card (or theme) that can shut down any card.

-You should use a variety of cards to achieve a desired effect on the game so that a theme will be successful.
+It is essential to use various cards to achieve the desired effect on the game.
+Like this, your theme will be successful.
 If one aspect of your deck is destroyed, you can still keep your deck as a viable force by utilizing a variety of support cards.
-For example, if your only force is wizard champions, a player with Witch Hunter in play can wreck your wizard spell deck.
-The impact of Witch Hunter can be lessened by adding champions who are not wizards who can cast spells into the same deck.
-If an opponent is able to produce the correct counter cards early in the game, an entirely one-sided theme could be very troublesome.
+Let's say that you count only on the power of your wizard champion.
+Your opponent has Witch Hunter in play and can wreck your wizard spell deck.
+To avoid that, you should choose other champions who are not wizards but who can cast spells into the same deck.
+You don't want to let your opponent use the correct counter cards early in the game, and it could quickly turn nasty for you.

-Don't duplicate cards that would then be subject to the Rule of the Cosmos (realms, champions, and artifacts).
-The most popular champions and realms in the game seem to make it into everyone's "killer" deck, and the Rule of the Cosmos can hinder your deck more than help it.
-You should be aware that your opponent may also possess them - and may even get them into play first.
-The same holds true for realms and artifacts, while duplication of holdings is rare.
+Don't try to duplicate cards that would be subject to the Rule of the Cosmos.
+The most popular champions and realms in the game usually go into everyone's deck, and the rule of the Cosmos could cause some severe problems.
+If you know that your opponent has the same champion, you should get them into play first.
+The same goes for the realms and artifacts.

-It's true that some cards are essential to certain decks, but keep in mind that the sheer number of cards in the Spellfire game allows any player adequate choice of champions, realms, holdings, and artifacts regardless of the Rule of the Cosmos.
-Additionally, players tend to use very rare cards rather than Uncommon or Common cards, since the rarer cards have more potent special powers.
-Even though it may seem paradoxical, the rarer a card is, the more likely it is to appear in your opponents' hand.
+Remember that some cards are essential to certain decks.
+Remember that the sheer number of cards allows players to choose from many champions, realms, holdings, and artifacts regardless of the Rule of Cosmos.
+Additionally, it is wise to use more rare cards than Uncommon or Common ones because scarce cards have more potent powers.
+Yet, there is a paradox: the rarer a card is, the more likely it is to appear in your opponent's hand.